unframework/unframework-website/wrapping-facebook-messenger-stream-api.md

 userOutputStream.write({ text: 'Hi there!' });
 ```

 And that's kind of it.
-I did not add code to parse/construct actual FB data contents: that may really vary per project anyway, and should then just be a separate module too.
+I did not add code to parse/construct actual FB data contents: the needs may really vary per project anyway, so I'd rather have this functionality in a separate module.

 Using this stream-oriented abstraction helps organize the code better and makes the bot logic core easier to reason about.